Work Opportunity Tax Credit Program (WOTC) and Welfare-to-Work Tax Credit (WtWTC) (17.271)

 Applicant Eligibility

-States (not individuals) and the District of Columbia, the Virgin Islands, and Puerto Rico.
+States (not individuals), the District of Columbia, the Virgin Islands, and Puerto Rico.

 Beneficiary Eligibility

-All employers seeking WOTC and/or WtWTC target group workers and target group members seeking employment.
-The members of the different target groups have statutory definitions (per P.L.
-104-188 for the WOTC and P.L.
-105-34 for the WtWTC) with specific eligibility requirements that must be verified by the state workforce agencies before a certification can be issued to an employer or his representatives.
-Participating employers and their representatives must file their certification requests using IRS Form 8850 and ETA Form 9061 or 9062 within 21 days after the employment-start day of the new hires.
-This timeliness requirement cannot be waived and must be met before a state can issue a certification for eligible target group members.
+Beneficiaries are all employers seeking WOTC target group workers and members of those target groups seeking employment.
+The members of the different target groups have statutory definitions (per Public Law 104-188, as amended) with specific eligibility requirements that must be verified by the State Workforce Agencies before a new hire certification can be issued to an employer or his/her representative.
+Participating employers and their representatives must file their certification requests with State Workforce Agencies using IRS Form 8850 and ETA Form 9061 or 9062 within 28 days after the employment start day of the new hires.

 Credentials/Documentation